Yuuki1532/ScreenYu/README.md

 	- Change stroke color: `0` to `9`
 	- Change stroke size: `Mouse Wheel Up` to increase, `Mouse Wheel Down` to decrease
 	- Undo the most recent drawing: `Ctrl` + `Z`

+## How to Develop
+- Implement `Handler.I` and add it to `HandlerManager`
+	- Optionally implement `App.IScreenShotEventHandler` and add it to `ScreenShotStarted`
+	- Optionally implement `Handler.Common.IResetHandler`